turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-Verify that the account rating page still works.
+Verify that the account rating page still works and the specs pass.

 #### Decoupling the `RatingsController`

 As one would expect, the `RatingsController` has several references to the
 Rating model.

-In the new action, it simply instantiates a `Rating` object:
+In the new action, it instantiates a `Rating` object:

 ```ruby
 def new